 Best Whole Life for Building Cash Value : MassMutual

-Massachusetts Mutual Life Insurance Company was founded in 1851 and is the fourth-largest provider of life insurance in the U.S., with an excellent financial stability rating of A++ (Superior) from AM Best.
+Massachusetts Mutual Life Insurance Company was founded in 1851 and is the third-largest life insurance provider in the U.S. It has the highest possible financial strength rating of A++ (Superior) from AM Best.
 As a mutual insurer, MassMutual pays dividends to its whole life policyholders.
 In 2020, the dividend payouts totaled $1.7 billion.